Landlord Exposes "Double Life" of Influencer by Posting Photos of Her "Disgusting" Apartment

 Chen went on to add that she does not recognize the "beautiful woman" on display on Li's blog.
 She went on to call Li a "disgusting" woman who left her apartment in a mess.

-According to the BBC, Li did not issue a statement online and instead met with her landlord to apologise in person.
+According to the BBC, Li did not issue a statement online and instead met with her landlord to apologize in person.

 "Complete responsibility lies with me on this incident," she told Chen.
 Pear Video released footage of the two shaking hands.

-Li explained that she had not answered her landlord's call because of her tight schedule, saying that she went into hospital last week, and then went on a business trip.
+Li explained that she had not answered her landlord's call because of her tight schedule, saying that she went to the hospital last week and afterward went on a business trip.

 "I will clean now… I will even clean overnight," she told The Paper.